davreev/SpatialSlur/README.md

 ## Overview
 This repository consists of a standalone core library along with a number of extension libraries for interfacing with .NET APIs from 3d modeling applications such as Rhino and Unity.

 Below is a brief outline of the core library by namespace.
-For further detail, take a look at the [reference documentation](http://www.spatialslur.com/documentation/0_2_2/index.html) or dive into source files and poke around.
-If you have specific questions, comments, or suggestions, feel free to <a href="mailto:darthur.reeves@gmail.com">get in touch</a>.
+For further detail, take a look at the [reference documentation](http://www.spatialslur.com/documentation/0_2_2/index.html) or dive into the source files and poke around.
+If you have specific questions, comments, or suggestions, feel free to [get in touch](http://spatialslur.com/contact/).

 + __SlurCore__ contains base geometric data types and utility methods as well as extension methods for .NET Framework types.